Kerbas-ad-astra/HGR-Community-Fixes/README.md

 * 2016 02 15 (1.1.1): Bugfixes
 	* Removed ASET IVA files (they need more attention)
 	* Added some cost updates to the LS patches (the cost of a part is its "wet cost", so when resources are added, the cost has to be increased as well).
+* 2016 03 01 (1.2): Heat Treatment
+	* Re-balanced the thermal properties of the engines.
+They should now be no more prone to overheating than stock engines.
+	* Fixed Radish and Spud heat shield patches to stop them from turning black when ablated.
+	* Fixed lab patch (thanks speedwaystar!)

 ##Roadmap